Stockland has sold a town centre development site in north west Sydney to Eildon Funds Management for $8.85 million.

 Coles is intending to develop a market-style produce hall within its Elara Village space.

-Elara has been master-planned with tree-lined streets – already starting to grow – and 40ha of parks with Blue Mountains views.
+The precinct has been master-planned with tree-lined streets – already starting to grow – and 40ha of parks.
+It has Blue Mountains views.

 An over-55s community, which will be retained by Stockland’s aged care arm, Aspire, also forms part of the design.

 Schofields train station is six kilometres away while Blacktown’s is twice that.